Tylor Golden

-Tylor Golden (born 8 November 1999) is an American professional soccer player who plays as a defender for FC Halifax Town.
+Tylor Golden (born 8 November 1999) is an English professional footballer who plays as a defender for Altrincham.

 Club career

 Early career and Wigan Athletic

-Born in Myrtle Beach, South Carolina to parents Tony and Tania, Golden moved to Ipswich, England in 2008 and spent a year with Ipswich Town alongside his brother Deven.
+Born in Ipswich, Suffolk to parents Tony and Tania, Golden moved to Myrtle Beach, South Carolina, United States in 2000.
+Golden moved back to Ipswich, England in 2008 and spent a year with Ipswich Town alongside his brother Deven.
 After spells with Manchester City, Rochdale and Blackburn Rovers, Golden joined Wigan Athletic in 2014, and was included as a substitute for the senior team for the first time for a match against Scunthorpe United in October 2017.
 He made his first-team debut during their EFL Trophy tie against Middlesbrough U23s later in the month, setting up a goal for mentor Noel Hunt in a 4–1 victory.
 Golden signed his first professional contract in April 2018.
 In 2019, he had spells on loan at Droylsden, where he made four appearances, and Nantwich Town before being released by Wigan at the end of June 2020.